Allen Morgan (ornithologist): Education

 Morgan attended Wayland public schools, Mount Prospect School for Boys in Waltham, and Weston High School in Weston, Massachusetts.

 In early 1943, Morgan left high school halfway through his senior year at Weston High School to enter Bowdoin College.
 He joined the United States Marine Corps Reserve in February, and was employed by the United States Fish and Wildlife Service during May and June, working on a gull control project along the Maine coast.
 He was called to duty by the Marine Corps in July 1943 and was assigned to officer training at Dartmouth College.
-He served in the Marine Corps in North and South Carolina, Virginia, and California from 1944–1946.
+He served in the Marine Corps in North and South Carolina, Virginia, and California from 1944 to 1946.

 Career

-Following graduation from Bowdoin in 1947 with a Bachelor of Science in Biology, Morgan took a job as an insurance underwriter at Aetna Casualty & Surety Company in Hartford, Connecticut.
+Following graduation from Bowdoin in 1947 with a Bachelor of Science in biology, Morgan took a job as an insurance underwriter at Aetna Casualty & Surety Company in Hartford, Connecticut.
 He left Hartford in 1950 to partner with his father, a life insurance salesman in Boston, Massachusetts, but was recalled to the Marine Corps later in the year.
 He resigned his commission with the Marine Corps and returned to the life insurance business in 1951.
 He received his Chartered Life Underwriter (CLU) designation from The American College in 1957.

 Morgan wrote scripts for several of Richard Borden's films, leading to his own interest in wildlife photography.
 He began to shoot his own 16 millimeter films and sold footage to the Disney Company.
 Morgan lectured extensively (logging in excess of 100 speaking engagements during some years).
 He called his presentation "Conservation is Common Sense".